websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 > Subscribers

-Using the Workflow Designer, users can configure Workflow Actions and notifications for each node.
+Using the workflow designer, users can configure Workflow Actions and notifications for each node.

 Actions are very adaptable and you can specify when the Action occurs: before entering the node, after exiting a node, or once a task node is assigned.
 For example, when a reviewer rejects an Web Content article, a Workflow Action sets the asset's status as _Pending_ and automatically reassigns the article to the original author.